Posts RSS Comments RSS 2,253 Posts and 1,146 Comments till now

 keywords: fall, autumn, color, foliage, leaves, gold, yellow, green, tree, oak, leaves, plants, nature, water, merced, river, bend, el capitan, meadow, bridge, mountain, cliff, face, reflection, yosemite, valley, national park, seaon, fog, cloud, california, usa, log, landscape, scenic, travel, stock

-4 Responses to “Merced River Fall Color, El Capitan Meadow Bridge”
+2 thoughts on “Merced River Fall Color, El Capitan Bridge”

 It really was – as is often the case – a matter of lucky timing, keeping my eyes open, and working quickly once the opportunity presented itself.
 I was driving to a different spot nearby when I crossed this bridge and just happened to look left and see these colors and the fog.
 I quickly pulled over, jumped out of the car, grabbed my gear, and ran back to the bridge.
 I had about five minutes to consider and shoot the scene using a 35mm prime and then (in this version) a 50mm prime before it started raining again.
 (I actually have another version of the scene with raindrops on the surface of the water that may also turn out to be interesting.)